nluizsoliveira/alg1/6_primary_secondary_file_indexing/README.md

 ## **On running the project**

-I'm using `Makefile` diretifs to automate preparing, running an testing the project.
+I'm using `Makefile` directives to automate preparing, running an testing the project.
-As makefile diretifs call `bash` scripts, it's necessarry to run it in a `linux/GNU-like` environment.
+As makefile directives call `bash` scripts, it's necessarry to run it in a `linux/GNU-like` environment.

 ### Testing
 ```bash